 Next Year's Big Game Teaser

 The campaign wrapped up the day after the Super Bowl, with our teaser for next years big game ad (2016).
 Released a whole 365 days too soon.
+Here's the spot and our super high-tech countdown site.

 The campaign was a success, shattering last year's numbers to garner 400 news articles and 33 million views across 7 piecees of content, for a total of 2 billion impressions, double last years numbers.
 We were included in the Today Show's Super Bowl round up and on Late Night with David Letterman.
 But most importantly, we helped some very small brands get exposure on marketing's biggest stage... while mostly helping Newcastle Brown Ale.